 LMP extensions for service discovery describe Grid service capabilities and Grid resource availabilities.
 The content of the new messages is enclosed in ServiceConfig objects, which are defined for all possible attributes.
-As seen in Table 4-11, there are four such objects defined in [OIF-UNI1.0R2-COMM], all associated with network and TNE.
+As seen in Table 4-11, there are four such objects defined in [OIF-UNI1.0R2-COMM], all associated with the network and the TNE.
 New identifiers (C-Type) have been assigned to the two new ServiceConfig messages avoiding interference with OIF standards and specifications.